 Fox Chapel Golf Club– 17th – 231 yards

-The challenging 17th at Fox Chapel tests a player’s nerves down the stretch, and is a hole which some consider the best Biarritz in the world.
-Designed by Seth Raynor, Fox Chapel’s Biarritz stretches over 230 yards and is defined by its extremely deep swale (roughly 5’) and its bunkers that stretch the entirety of the green.
+The challenging 17th at Fox Chapel tests a player’s nerves down the stretch and is a hole which some consider the best Biarritz in the world.
+Designed by Seth Raynor, Fox Chapel’s Biarritz stretches over 230 yards.
+It is defined by its extremely deep swale (roughly 5’) and its bunkers that stretch the entirety of the green.

 Fox Chapel Golf Club's beautiful and intimidating 17th hole - Photo Credit: Jon Cavalier @linksgems

 The view from the right, with the pin lending scale to the swale - Photo Credit: Jon Cavalier @linksgems